 A Pirate’s Adventures: Treasures of the Seven Seas

-Like the World Showcase Adventure at Epcot, this is an interactive adventure where you solve clues and make things happen.
+Similar to Agent P’s World Showcase Adventure at Epcot, this is an interactive adventure where you solve clues and make things happen.

 Participants first get a mission, map and talisman from the Enlistment Center which is located near the Adventureland arches on the side toward Frontierland.